MY STORY

 In 2018, after 15 years as a writer, I made the decision to retrain as a psychologist.
 I began by completing a Psychology MSc, while volunteering for Crisis Text Line and Cruse Bereavement Care.
 In 2020, I was accepted onto the Professional Doctorate in Counselling Psychology at the University of East London.

 My training and experience span a range of areas, including addiction, anxiety, bereavement and perinatal mental health.
 Over time, I developed a deep interest in psychosexual therapy, working with individuals and couples around issues such as intimacy, desire, sexual trauma and relationship repair.
-This work highlighted for me the centrality of emotional safety and compassion in all forms of healing.
 Post-university, I spent 15 months working in a London-based IAPT (Improving Access to Psychological Therapies) service, specialising in PTSD arising from childhood trauma, sexual assault and domestic abuse.

 Before training in psychology, my writing career cultivated within me a sensitivity to narrative and language which now informs my clinical work.
 Writing remains a vital part of my life, and I often explore themes around mental health, sexuality and gender through reflective and research-led pieces.